mdokic1/Personal-financial-management/README.md

 * Sorting transactions by date, price and title
 * Graph views of transactions (daily, weekly and monthly)
 * Updating budget, total limit and monthly limit
+* When online, users can use web service